rust-lang/rust/src/doc/rustc-dev-guide/src/building/compiler-documenting.md

 ### Compiler Documentation

-The documentation for the rust components are found at [rustc doc].
+The documentation for the Rust components are found at [rustc doc].

 [rustc doc]: https://doc.rust-lang.org/nightly/nightly-rustc/rustc_middle/